crypto-tools-inc/crypto-tools/README.md

 [Dex Guru](https://dex.guru/) - DexGuru combines advanced analytics and research tools with powerful trade execution capabilities to help you analyze permissionless, real-time data for every on-chain market — all in one fully-integrated UI. `Polygon`

 ## 📊 Analytics

+[Token Terminal](https://www.tokenterminal.com/) - Token Terminal gives you the tools to evaluate and track the most promising projects.

 [Nansen](https://pro.nansen.ai/) - Get an edge over everyone else by tracking the behavior and on-chain activity of prominent wallet addresses. `Paid`